oNk2r/odin-recipes/README.md

 # odin-recipes
-basic recipe website [html basics]
+simple recipe website using html to test html knowledge
+THE ODIN PROJECT